xxgicoxx/tearboty-bot/README.md

 * [Node.js](https://nodejs.org/en/) - Node.js

 ### Running
 The bot can be run locally and also deployed to your own server.
-You will need to register your own Twitter app and set the credentials in 'config/auth.js'.

 ### Twitter
 ````